How to Track Issues Between Jira and GitLab Automatically With 2-Way Sync

 By the end of this article, you’ll have a clear, integrated workflow that automatically:

-• Creates new Jira tasks, issues or stories based on activity in your GitLab repositories.
+• Creates new Jira tasks, issues or stories based on activity in your GitLab projects.

-• Creates new issues in a GitLab repository based on your activity in a Jira project.
+• Creates new issues in GitLab repository based on your activity in Jira.

 • Updates Jira Cloud and GitLab in either direction automatically whenever manual changes occur.